YDA93/devkit/README.md

 ### `devkit-settings-setup`

+🧰 devkit-settings-setup

-Interactive onboarding that collects user info and preferred app installs.
+Interactive onboarding to gather user info and app install preferences.
+• Prompts for:
+• Full name and email
+• App installs from MAS, Homebrew Casks, and formulas (with y/n)
+• 📝 Saves all choices to: ~/devkit/.settings

 ```bash
 devkit-settings-setup